xealy/Drone-Payload-Project/README.md

-# Drone-Payload-Project
+# Drone Payload Project

 ## About
-The Drone Payload Project involves developing a payload for the X500 UAV to perform real-time air quality monitoring, target detection, and soil sampling in a simulated industrial environment.
+The Drone Payload Project involves developing a payload for a UAV to perform real-time air quality monitoring, target detection, and soil sampling in a simulated industrial environment.
 Key functions include identifying and evaluating the open/closed status of ball valves, an air pressure gauge, and ArUCOs marker, while integrating a soil sampling mechanism triggered by specific air pressure conditions.

 ## How to run
-IMPORTANT: Ensure that in order to run any scripts, activate the 'egh455-merged-env' virtual environment
+* create new virtual environment with the requirements from 'requirements-MERGED-FINAL-W-SS.txt'
-* to activate environment: source egh455-merged-env/bin/activate
+* to activate environment: source your-env-here/bin/activate
 * to deactivate environment: deactivate

 ### Web Visualisation Subsystem